-Body Shape: The Grizzly bears has distinct shoulder hump.
+- Body Shape: Has distinct shoulder hump.
 This is a muscle used for digging roots and slashing prey with their massive bear paw.

-Height: The grizzly bear average around 6.5 ft in height
+- Height: The grizzly bear averages around 6.5 feet in height.

-Claws: Grizzly claws are long.
-They can usually be seen from a distance
+- Claws: Grizzly claws are long — up to 4″.
+They can usually be seen from a distance.

-1. Carry bear pepper spray.
+1. Carry bear spray.
 Experts recommend that hikers in bear country carry with them bear pepper spray.
-UDAP bear pepper spray is a highly concentrated capsaicin spray that creates a large cloud.
-This stuff will usually stop a bear in it’s tracks.
+UDAP bear spray is a highly concentrated capsaicin spray that creates a large cloud.
+This stuff will usually stop a bear in its tracks.

 2. Don’t run.
-When you run, the bear thinks you’re prey and will continue chasing you, so stand your ground.
-And don’t think you can out run a bear.
-Bears are fast.
-They can reach speeds of 30 mph.
-Unless you’re an Olympic sprinter, don’t bother running.
+When you run, the bear thinks you’re prey and will continue chasing you.
+Don’t think you can outrun a bear; they can reach speeds of 30 mph.
+So stand your ground.